the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward/data-steward-casestudy.md

 At a technical university this is quite crucial, as most of the researchers at the faculty use programming languages on a daily basis.
 It also allowed me to co-organise a [genetic data workshop](https://openworking.wordpress.com/2019/06/07/tu-delfts-first-genomics-data-carpentry/) together with researchers from my faculty for their department.

-Since 2020 I’m also increasingly focusing on general Open Science support.
+Since 2020, I’m also increasingly focusing on general Open Science support.
-This was something which was already a part of the role from the very start, but now I’m actively promoted as the contact person for Open Science support at the Faculty level.
+This was something that was already a part of the role from the very start, but now I’m actively promoted as the contact person for Open Science support at the Faculty level.
 There is additional support for Open Science at the Library, in particular the [Open Science Programme](https://www.tudelft.nl/library/tu-delft-open-science) at the TU Delft.

 ## Challenges
-Downside of the role is that it can sometimes be lonely to be the only person working on the topic at the Faculty level.
+A downside of the role is that it can sometimes be lonely to be the only person working on the topic at the Faculty level.
 It is difficult to connect to other types of support that are less closely related to research.
-I’m very fortunate that I have fantastic colleagues in the Graduate School and a Faculty Information Office which are happy to collaborate on faculty related matters, such as the duration of PhD projects that we’re trying to decrease or any data regarding Open Access publications.
+I’m very fortunate that I have fantastic colleagues in the Graduate School and a Faculty Information Office, which are happy to collaborate on faculty related matters, such as the duration of PhD projects that we’re trying to decrease or any data regarding Open Access publications.
 Another downside to the role is that there is no clear career track laid out.
 A way to move up the career ladder would be the Data Stewardship Coordinator role, which would remove me further from researchers than I would like.
 One of the things that I enjoy most in my work is the interaction with researchers.